MassTransit/MassTransit/docs/usage/sagas/automatonymous.md

 ### Request

-A request can be sent from a state machine using the _Request_ method.
-Defining a request includes specifying an instance property to store the _RequestId_ so that response event(s) can be correlated to the instance, as well as specifying a default request timeout.
+A request can be sent by a state machine using the _Request_ method, which specifies the request type and the response type.
+Additional request settings may be specified, including the _ServiceAddress_ and the _Timeout_.

+If the _ServiceAddress_ is specified, it should be the endpoint address of the service that will respond to the request.
+If not specified, the request will be published.

+The default _Timeout_ is thirty seconds but any value greater than or equal to `TimeSpan.Zero` can be specified.
+When a request is sent with a timeout greater than zero, a _TimeoutExpired_ message is scheduled.
+Specifying `TimeSpan.Zero` will not schedule a timeout message and the request will never time out.

 ::: tip NOTE
-The bus must be configured to include a message scheduler to use the request activities.
-See the [scheduling](/advanced/scheduling/) section to learn how to setup a message scheduler.
+When a _Timeout_ greater than `Timespan.Zero` is configured, a message scheduler must be configured.
+See the [scheduling](/advanced/scheduling/) section for details on configuring a message scheduler.
 :::

+When defining a `Request`, an instance property _should_ be specified to store the _RequestId_ which is used to correlate responses to the state machine instance.
+While the request is pending, the _RequestId_ is stored in the property.
+When the request has completed the property is cleared.
+If the request times out or faults, the _RequestId_ is retained to allow for later correlation if requests are ultimately completed (such as moving requests from the *_error* queue back into the service queue).

+A recent enhancement making this property optional, instead using the instance's `CorrelationId` for the request message `RequestId`.
+This can simplify response correlation, and also avoids the need of a supplemental index on the saga repository.
+However, reusing the `CorrelationId` for the request might cause issues in highly complex systems.
+So consider this when choosing which method to use.

+#### Configuration

 To declare a request, add a `Request` property and configure it using the `Request` method.